fnagel/docker-typo3/README.md

 * A GIT repository for your project
 * A `composer` based TYPO3 project
 * Using `/web` folder for all public files (speak: using the `web-dir` directive, see composer.json in `/demo` folder)
+* Make sure your project composer file contains `helhum/typo3-console` as a dependency

 **How to integrate with your existing TYPO3 CMS project**